prisma-collective/docs/docs/collaborators/communities of practice/practice networks.md

 # practice networks
-prisma is a framework for communities of practice and [[hubs]] to self-organise [[action-learning journeys]], and the governance infrastructure to complement.
+prisma is a framework for communities of practice and [[hubs]] to self-organise [[Action-learning journeys]], and the governance infrastructure to complement.

 we're working closely with [[Regenesis]] [^1], who are evolving a practice of regenerative development and design.

 at the core of our [[Prisma as Process|methodologies]] is the dynamic interplay between the forward movement of [[docs/Glossary/Enactment|enacting]] (action) and the ongoing, reflective and integrative movement of [[a.
 Introduction|evaluating]] (learning). our work is to develop these methodologies and the infrastructures supporting organising such events.

-[[action-learning journeys]] are a period of rapid innovation, guided by a facilitator team that has been co-designing with the [[hubs]] for a number of months - each event requiring several months of intention development, co-design, alignment and systems onboarding.[^2]
+[[Action-learning journeys]] are a period of rapid innovation, guided by a facilitator team that has been co-designing with the [[hubs]] for a number of months - each event requiring several months of intention development, co-design, alignment and systems onboarding.[^2]

 we are designing a [[Holochain|minimum viable governance system]] to support...